What Your Kids Need to Know About Bike Safety

 Cyclists have hand signals that tell the other drivers what they’re going to do, which improves bike safety.
 Your children should be aware of these hand signals and use them whenever it’s needed.
 Of course, for the sake of honesty here, you should know that most kids will likely neglect this part of the lesson, so make sure that everything else is drilled into their heads.

 Traffic safety should always be taken seriously to prevent accidents and injuries.
 If you or a loved one gets into any kind of accident, you’re going to want the best legal advice possible.
 Mintz Law Firm has the expertise to handle your case the right way.
-Give us a call for a free case evaluation.
+Contact us for a free case evaluation.